-The police written test is a crucial step in the police officer selection process that is stressful for most applicants.
-When you successfully pass the police written exam, you will be placed on the eligibility list.
-This is the roster from which the agency will draw its finalist for subsequent testing.
-The higher you score on the written test, the higher you will be placed on the list.
-Bottom-line, this means you will be interviewed before other candidates.
+The police written test is a critical first step in the police hiring process and is stressful for most applicants.
+When you pass the police written exam, you will be placed on the eligibility list for further evaluation.
+The higher you rank on this list, the better your chances will be of getting hired.

 Even though most agencies are testing applicants for 12th grade knowledge, approximately 80% of students taking the test will not pass.
-So your first caution – DO NOT UNDERESTIMATE THE POLICE WRITTEN TEST.
+DO NOT UNDERESTIMATE THE POLICE WRITTEN TEST.

-In the days and weeks prior to taking the written test it is imperative to study.
-This is one phase of the process that you will have the opportunity to prepare, so don't cut yourself short.
-Preparation and lots of practice are the keys to success.
+In the days and weeks prior to taking the written test, it is imperative to study.
+This is one phase of the hiring process where preparation and practice will make a big difference for you.

-Most police written tests nowadays use multiple choice questions.
+Most police entry-level tests nowadays use multiple choice questions.
 Multiple choice questions are easy to grade and remove any subjectivity.
-However, you may still find the written essay is required by some departments.
+However, you may still find the written essay is required by some departments. like the LAPD.

 Deductive Reasoning tests one’s ability to apply general rules to specific problems and come up with logical answers.
-It involves deciding if an answer make sense.
+It involves deciding if an answer makes sense.

 Inductive Reasoning involves the ability to combine separate pieces of information, or specific answers to problems, and form general conclusions.
 It reveals one’s ability to think of possible reasons for why things go together.
 Questions generally have you read a procedure then draw conclusions from what you read.